 ADDITIONAL DOCTORAL-LEVEL TRAINING OPPORTUNITIES

-Spanish-speaking doctoral students specializing in the psychological assessment are invited to apply to La Cocina’s bilingual (Spanish-English) infancy and early childhood neurodevelopmental assessment center.
+Spanish-speaking doctoral students specializing in psychological assessment are invited to apply to La Cocina’s bilingual (Spanish-English) infancy and early childhood neurodevelopmental assessment center.
 Other opportunities supporting work with Latine individuals, children, and families, include forensic mental health assessment with persons in immigration proceedings and general neuropsychological assessment with school-age youths.
-Doctoral-level interns accepted to these positions earn $23 per hour and are required to work a minimum of 20 hours per week.
+Doctoral-level interns accepted to these positions earn $23 per hour and must work at least 20 hours weekly.

 Every year La Cocina funds two full-time clinical postdoctoral fellowships.
 Wholly focused on in-depth specialized training in Applied Latine Psychology or Applied Latine Counseling Psychology, these fellowships are designed for Latine doctoral candidates awaiting graduation or recent graduates to delve deeply into La Cocina’s three primary specialization areas, including:

 Specialization in Latine PIECMH (Parental, Infancy & Early Childhood Mental Health) Services, which includes enrollment in La Red’s 2023-2024 training in LiBRC (Liberation-Based Reflective Consultation) and Supervision.